- Online College Students 2019, Learning House, Accessed June 2019

 - Confirm application deadlines and requirements

-- Identify teachers, employers or others who could provide letters of recommendation
+- Identify teachers, employers, colleagues or others who could provide letters of recommendation

 - Gather supplemental material